 Liberal share recycling occurs when shares vested and/or exercised can, under certain circumstances, be added back to the plan reserve for future grants.
-This typically involves recycled shares in the following circumstances:

-- > Shares tendered as payment for an option exercise; - > Shares withheld to cover taxes; - Shares added back that have been repurchased by the company using stock option exercise proceeds; - > Stock-settled awards where only the actual shares delivered with respect to the award are counted against the plan reserve.
+This typically involves recycled shares in the following circumstances: shares tendered as payment for an option exercise; shares withheld to cover taxes; shares repurchased by the company using stock option exercise proceeds; or stock-settled awards where only the actual shares delivered are counted against the plan reserve.